 The DeCoursey Lecture Series is made possible by a gift from the late General Elbert DeCoursey and Mrs. Esther DeCoursey of San Antonio.
 The series features internationally celebrated scientists and humanists.
 The lecture has hosted Edward O. Wilson, Derek Parfit, Jane Goodall, Paul Berg, Richard Smalley, Shirin Ebadi, and Steven Chu.
 For more information, contact the Office of Academic Affairs at 210-999-8201.

 This series is made possible through the generosity of the the Walter F. Brown Family of San Antonio.
 This series brings some of the most influential leaders, pioneers, and thinkers of our time to Trinity to share their personal journeys and to provide insight into their life’s work.
 The series has hosted Walter Cronkite, Henry Kissinger, Walter Mondale, Elie Wiesel, Mario Cuomo, Benazir Bhutto, Dick Cheney, Desmond Tutu, Benjamin Netanyahu, Madeleine Albright, Robert Gates, and David Brooks, among others.
 This lecture is held during the fall semester.
 For more information, contact the Office of the President at 210-999-8401.

 The Trinity University Distinguished Scientists Lecture Series is made possible through an endowment gift from the Walter F. Brown Family of San Antonio.
 The lecture brings pioneering U.S. and international scientists to Trinity.
 Past speakers include Robert Sapolsky, Scott W. Tinker, John C. Mather, Robert A. Bjork, and David Eagleman.
 For more information, contact Office of Academic Affairs at 210-999-8201.

 The Flora Cameron Lecture on Politics and Public Affairs is made possible through the generosity of Mrs. Flora C. Crichton and is held during the spring semester.
 This lecture brings world leaders, heads of state, and politicians to Trinity to discuss their careers, historic events, and the modern political climate.
 The lecture has hosted Martin E. Dempsey, Doris Kearns Goodwin, Margaret Thatcher, Rudy Giuliani, George H.W.
 Bush, Vicente Fox, Tony Blair, Colin Powell, Condoleezza Rice, Gerald Ford, Jimmy Carter, and Jeb Bush, among others.
-For more information, contact University Marketing and Communications at 210-999-8406.
+For more information, contact Strategic Communications and Marketing at 210-999-8406.